 The Shimadzu Center for Bio-Molecular Imaging provides instrumentation focused on the identification of molecular signatures such as: protein and lipid detection, microorganism identification, biomarker discovery, and advanced brain imaging.
 The center offers an automated protein digestion station with liquid chromatograph-mass spectrometer, matrix-assisted laser desorption/ionization-mass spectrometer, protein sequencer, a variety of spectrophotometers from the UV-Vis to the Near Infrared region, and the first functional Near-Infrared Spectroscopy brain imager in the United States.

 A new $7.5 million gift from Shimadzu Scientific Instruments to The University of Texas at Arlington will support one of the most significant installments of advanced scientific equipment in the United States, propelling the University to new heights of discovery and innovation.
 Click here to read the full article.

 Scientists at the Shimadzu Institute for Research Technologies have collaborated to develop a new method for detecting trace amounts of estrogen in small samples that holds the potential to improve research into cancer and other diseases.
 Click here to read the full article.

 A team of researchers has discovered a way to cool electrons to -228 °C without external means and at room temperature, an advancement that could enable electronic devices to function with very little energy.
 Click here to read the full article.

 The University of Texas at Arlington offers students a new level of experience with the most sophisticated scientific instrumentation this fall with the opening of two new teaching laboratories as part of the Shimadzu Institute for Research Technologies.
 Click here to read the full article.

-Shimadzu Center for Bio-Molecular Imaging will be open soon in a new facility located in the Life Science Building!
+Shimadzu Center for Bio-Molecular Imaging is open in a new facility located in the Life Science Building!
+Room B05A

 Life Science Building (LS)